Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Fatal Crashes by Weather Conditions and Light Conditions

-Sometimes just the right time of day can result in the wrong type of accident.
+Sometimes, just the right time of day can result in the wrong type of accident.

 Weather ConditionDaylightDark, but LightedDarkDawn or DuskOther / UnknownTotal